The Danish National Union of Upper Secondary School Teachers

 Danish Ministry of Education

-IU, Danish Agency for International Education who deals with recognition of foreign qualifications
+Danish Ministry of Science, Innovation and Higher Education who deals with recognition of foreign qualifications